 Born in Denver, Colorado Max was involved in music from an early age and began playing saxophone at 9.
 During his teenage years he developed his musicianship through performances in his father’s quintet, city and statewide jazz ensembles, and collaborations with local rock and pop acts.
 The most notable of these was a studio session he recorded for Joe Richmond (Churchill) and Isaac Slade (The Fray).

 Around this time Max began playing extensively with the other three members of what would later become the electro-acoustic group Echoes.
-Their music has been described as “profound” and “trans-idiomatic”by Grammy award-winning producer Jay Ashby and has graced stages in Canada, Jordan, India, The Netherlands, and across the United States.
+Their music has been described as “the sound of jazz in the ‘right now’” by Jazziz Magazine and has graced stages in Canada, Jordan, India, the Netherlands, and across the United States.
 Their work has been supported through grants from the US Embassy, the Oberlin Conservatory Dean’s office, and the Avaloch Farms Music Institute.
-Echoes released their debut EP “Square Two” in August 2018.
+Echoes released their debut EP “Square Two” in August 2018 and their first full-length album “Loading Screen” in 2019.

 In 2016 Max was the first jazz musician ever selected for a grant from the Frank Huntington Beebe Fund in its century-long history.
 Through the support of this grant Max spent six months in Chennai, India researching the rigorous and systematic South Indian Classical system.
 He augmented this study through two shorter trips to Ghana and Cuba to complete his project of applying the Carnatic system to the music of the African Diaspora.

-Max is a key member of a variety of education organizations including The Stanford Jazz Workshop, Piano Power, and the Chicago Jazz Philharmonic.
+Max is a key member of a variety of education organizations including The Stanford Jazz Workshop, Discover Music Discover Life, and the Chicago Jazz Philharmonic.
 He maintains a studio of private woodwind, piano, and composition students from his home in Irving Park.